crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 on sticky summer nights or wily winter spites
 that maybe God came to us through the ugliness of life.
 I waited for you to come through the haze
-and tell me my waiting wasn’t in vain
+and tell me my waiting wasn’t all in vain
 but at the end of the long and winding road
 there was only me
 waiting to show all my current prophecies